jessevig/bertviz/README.md

 which required modifying the model code (see `transformers_neuron_view` directory), which has only been done for these three models.
 Also, only one neuron view may be included per notebook.

-### Attention as "explanation"
+### Attention as "explanation"?
-Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
+* Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
 See [[1](https://arxiv.org/pdf/1909.11218.pdf), [2](https://arxiv.org/abs/1902.10186), [3](https://arxiv.org/pdf/1908.04626.pdf)].
+* If you wish to understand how the input text influences output predictions more directly, consider [saliency methods](https://arxiv.org/pdf/2010.05607.pdf) provided by excellent tools such such as the [Language Interpretability Toolkit](https://github.com/PAIR-code/lit) or [Ecco](https://github.com/jalammar/ecco).

 ## 🔬 Paper